zonafets/NTE/README.md

 **I've done this because many frameworks claim that layout and behavior have to stay separated but infuse the html with more attributes.**

-**Googling** with **"@framework simple todolist"** I found this:

-- Simple todolist example with AngularJS [code&demo](http://embed.plnkr.co/ZiVJbCeX4GDgC1kMjnUB/)
-- Simple todolist example with KnockoutJS [code&demo](http://jsfiddle.net/icoxfog417/sujqa/)
-- Simple (not to find) todolist example with React [code](https://github.com/christiannwamba/scotch-react-todo/blob/master/src/index.jsx) [demo](https://codepen.io/codebeast/full/PzVyRm)
-- Simple todolist example with AngularJS [code&demo](http://embed.plnkr.co/ZiVJbCeX4GDgC1kMjnUB/)

 ## NTE code example

-Why **natural**?
-Because the developer must develop using what he already knows by learning new things along the way.
-So, isn't you that learn the framework, but is the framework that teach to you.
+**Natural** because we must develop using what we already know, learning new things along the way.
+So, isn't you that learn the framework, but it must teach to you.

 ### Goal (more or less)
 ![flowchar](imgs/TodoListWidget.png)